fentrasLABS/op-tweaker/README.md

 Plugin for OpenPlanet that helps modify in-game hidden settings and slightly boost the performance.

 ## Disclaimer
 This is a `0.3.0` version preview.
 It will contain bugs, unfinished features and can stop working at any time.
 Use only if you want to test latest features.
+If you have previous version installed, please reset plugin settings to default and uninstall it first.
 If you encounter any bugs or want to make a suggestion, please open an [Issue](https://gitlab.com/fentrasLABS/openplanet/tweaker/-/issues) or report to *OpenPlanet* [Discord](https://openplanet.dev/link/discord).

 ## Features
 * Graphics